Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 That is not because Unicode has no SignWriting symbols.

-It is because encoding a symbol inventory is not the same thing as supporting written signs in practice.
+It is because the official model does not preserve the full symbol model cleanly, and it does not support written signs in practice.

 ## Current position

 The Sutton SignWriting Resources currently hold that:

 - the official Unicode 8 SignWriting encoding is not compatible with the established Sutton SignWriting production ecosystem
+- the official model does not preserve stable symbol identity cleanly across the full ISWA layer
 - the main unresolved issue is spatial composition
 - sorting and collation are also not adequate
 - production-ready tools, fonts, and datasets cannot simply be moved to the official encoding without loss or redesign